Wesley King

-Wesley King is a Canadian author of young adult fiction books.
-Both his novels with Kobe Bryant debuted at #1 on The New York Times Best Seller list.
-He currently resides in Lake Echo, Nova Scotia.
+Wesley King (born January 11, 1987) is a Canadian author of young adult fiction books.
+Both his novels with Kobe Bryant debuted at number one on The New York Times Best Seller list.
+He has written 15 novels as of 2026.
+He currently resides in Newfoundland.

 Biography

-King was born in Ajax, Ontario and graduated with a journalism degree from Carleton University.
-He began working on his first novel soon after, The Vindico, and has written 13 novels as of 2022.
+King was born in Ajax, Ontario, and graduated with a journalism degree from Carleton University.
+He began working on his first novel soon after, The Vindico, about five teens kidnapped by supervillains.
+It won a 2013 Red Maple Fiction Award from Canada's Forest of Reading.

 In 2016, King was approached by Kobe Bryant to collaborate on a new children series.
-The first installment, Training Camp, was released in 2019 and debuted as a #1 New York Times bestseller.
-The second installment, Season One, was released in March 2020 after Bryant's death and also became a #1 New York Times bestseller.
+The first installment, Training Camp, was released in 2019 and debuted as a number one New York Times bestseller.
+The second installment, Season One, was released in March 2020 after Bryant's death and also became a number one New York Times bestseller.

+He won a 2019 Red Maple Fiction Award for A World Below, a story of a class field trip interrupted by an earthquake.

 King publicly discusses his struggle with mental health, specifically surrounding obsessive–compulsive disorder and generalized anxiety disorder.
-He wrote the bestselling novel OCDaniel in 2016 which described his experiences growing up and won an Edgar Award.
+He wrote the bestselling novel OCDaniel in 2016 which described his experiences growing up and won an Edgar Award in the Best Juvenile category.
 He published a prequel to the series in 2020.
+OCDaniel and Sara and the Search for Normal (2020) won the Ruth & Sylvia Schwartz Children's Book Award, in 2017 and 2021, respectively.

+His books have been translated for release in many countries around the world.